daniel-m-carvalho/Space-Invaders/README.md

 > It's worth mentioning that the project was developed in a short period of time.
 It was not intended to be
 > maintained or scaled, as the main goal was to learn and practice the Kotlin programming language as a way to introduce
 > programming basic concepts to students.
+>
+> This README file is base on [Francisco Engenheiro](https://github.com/franciscoengenheiro/space-invaders-app)' file.

 ---